Baked chicken thighs glazed with a sticky spicy sauce. Served with mango salsa. Amazingly delicious.

 - Roast for about 35 minutes.

-- When the chicken is done, remove the chicken from the pan and pour the juices to the pan with glaze.
+- When the chicken is done, remove the chicken from the pan and pour the juices into the pan with glaze.
 Let it boil again for 2-3 minutes or until reduced.

 - Return the chicken to the baking dish and pour the glaze all over.

-- Put it back inside the oven and bake again for 10 minutes or until the glaze has set.
+- Put it back in the oven and bake again for 10 minutes or until the glaze has set.
+(Optional: broil the chicken after it has cooked so you get charred skin)

 - Top with peanuts and spring onions.